cs124/pa7-chatbot/README.md

 The starter code also provides a list with 9125 movie titles and their associated movie genres.
 The list is formatted as expected: the movie in the first position in the list corresponds to the movie in the first row of the matrix.
 An example entry looks like:

     ['Blade Runner (1982)', 'Action|Sci-Fi|Thriller']
 As in previous homeworks, you can inspect the data to have an idea of the variations in how the titles are represented in this dataset.
 Note that the second element in the list/array is a string with movie genres separated by the pipe symbol |.
-You may find this information interesting for the creative mode!

 ## Your sentiment lexicon
 The starter code also provides a sentiment lexicon that you can use to extract sentiment from the input.
 It consists of 3624 words with their associated sentiment extracted from [Harvard Inquirer](http://www.wjh.harvard.edu/~inquirer/spreadsheet_guide.htm) (Stone et al. 1966).
 The lexicon is stored for your convenience in a dictionary/hash map, where the word is the key and the sentiment the value.